neverfap-deluxe/nfd-api/ebook/bible/bible.md

 Welcome to NeverFap Deluxe!

-I decided to create NeverFap Deluxe in 2018 in order to help people overcome porn addiction.
+I decided to create NeverFap Deluxe in 2018 in order to help people overcome their own porn addiction.

 I aim to teach people how to be in complete control of their minds using the power of meditation and other various awareness and mental health exercises.

 Not only have I personally overcome porn addiction using these fundamental skills and practices, however I want to help you do the same too.

-Because I can say with absolute certainty that full recovery is guaranteed as long as you take the time to educate yourself and learn to trust and embrace the recovery process.
+Because I can say with absolute certainty that complete recovery is guaranteed as long as you take the time to educate yourself, as well as learn to trust and embrace the recovery process.

-It's honestly as simple as putting one foot in front of the other, and to make things even easier, I'll be here to guide you every step of the way.
+The process itself is honestly as simple as putting one foot in front of the other.
+And to make things even easier for you, I'll be here to guide you every single step of the way.